tsukuyomi-0001/Avntum/tutorial.md

 ```
 python avntum.py xyz.avm
 ```
-and boom! if should do that task you writen in avm.. if you are c++ users and want to see .c++ code use
+and boom! it should do that task you writen in xyz file.. if you are c++ users and want to see .c++ code use
 ```
 python avntum.py xyz.avm -c
 ```